nbercher/sudoku-solver/README.md

 # sudoku-solver

-A Sudoku game solver written in Python and Numpy.
+A (naive) Sudoku game solver written in Python and Numpy.

+## Test the solver

+python3 sudoku.py test/grid_in.csv

+## Run the solver on your CSV file

+python3 sudoku.py your_file.csv

+CSV file format:
+ - delimiter : ','
+ - missing values can be empty or 0
+ - line in the file shall not contain trailing delimiters